albertony/wslkit/README.md

 Currently supported linux distributions (and tested versions):
 - Ubuntu (tested version 20.04 LTS "Focal Fossa")
-- Debian (tested version 9 "Stretch", upgraded to versjon 10 "Buster" and version 11 "Bullseye")
+- Debian (tested with version 10 "Buster", originally created when the distro download was version 9 "Stretch", and then tested that with upgrade to version 10 "Buster" and also version 11 "Bullseye")
 - Kali (untested)
 - OpenSUSE (untested)
 - Alpine (tested version 3.13.1)